Murgh Chalow

 A bone-in chicken stew of caramelized onion, tomato, garlic, and warm spices, slow-simmered until the gravy thickens to a deep orange and the chicken slides off the bone.
 Served over plain steamed basmati.
 The everyday Kabul lunch — lighter than lamb dishes, sturdier than soup.

-Chicken arrived late to the Afghan repertoire but settled firmly in mid-century Kabul home kitchens — by the 1970s every middle-class household had a Friday chicken-and-rice rotation.
-Distinct from the heavily-spiced Indian chicken curry: the Afghan version relies on long onion-browning rather than masala for color and depth, and the gravy is lighter, more transparent.
+Chicken arrived relatively late and inexpensively to the Afghan repertoire but settled firmly into home and restaurant kitchens as an everyday comfort food.
+Distinct from the heavily-spiced Indian chicken curry: the Afghan version relies on long onion-browning rather than masala for color and depth, using just turmeric, coriander, and cumin, so the gravy stays lighter and more transparent.
 Often eaten with a side of fresh herbs (cilantro, mint, basil) and pickled vegetables.

 The chicken is fall-apart tender, the gravy clings to the rice.
 Sweet from long-caramelized onions, slightly sour from tomato and lemon, warmed by cinnamon and turmeric.
 A fork-pull strips a strip of golden chicken, drag it through the gravy, eat with a clump of rice.
 Each bite is gentle and rounded — no single spice dominates.
 Brighten with cilantro and a squeeze of fresh lemon at the table.